needmorecowbell/giggity/README.md

 Get information about an organization, user, or repo on github.
 Stores all data in a json file, organized in a tree of dictionaries for easy database transfer or data analysis.
 All done through the github api, with or without authentication (authentication highly recommended).

+**Warning:** Github API still supports v3 (what this script uses), however they are making the shift to graphql in v4.
+[Here](https://developer.github.com/v4/guides/migrating-from-rest/) is a post on migrating from v3.
+I don't know if I will update this script before it becomes deprecated, but beware.

 ## Setup

 `pip3 install giggity`